Simple Weekday Sourdough Bread Recipe

 Total Formula

 The following table shows all the ingredients needed to make this bread.
-In the method steps below, each ingredient will be called out as needed.
+Each ingredient will be called out as needed in the method steps below.

 My final dough temperature for this simple weekday sourdough bread was 75°F (24°C).
-See my post on the importance of dough temperature for more information on this.
+For more information, see my post on the importance of dough temperature.

 WeightIngredientBaker’s Percentage